 For many years DW imaging of the body under free breathing conditions was considered impossible because it was thought that cardiac and respiratory motion would lead to irretrievable loss of diffusion-weighted information.
-In 2004 Takahara et al. overcame these limitations, developing a technique they named diffusion-weighted whole-body imaging with background body signal suppression (DWIBS).
+In 2004 Takahara et al. overcame these limitations, developing a technique they named diffusion-weighted whole-body imaging with background body signal suppression (DWIBS), an acronym still used by Philips for their product sequence.
+Equivalent whole-body DW sequences are now available from other vendors: GE (enhanced(e)DWI), Siemens (REVEAL), Hitachi (body DWI), and Toshiba (Body Vision).

 Advanced Discussion (show/hide)»

-The interpretive problems surrounding DWIBS, however, are not trivial.
-Many indeterminate and questionable lesions are identified that must be resolved by other conventional methods.
+The interpretive problems surrounding whole body DWI, however, are not trivial.
+Many indeterminate and questionable lesions are identified that may need to be resolved by other conventional methods.
 The technique only works for a few cancers (like lymphoma and small-cell tumors) that significantly restrict diffusion.
-We will just have to wait and see whether DWIBS survives the test of time.
+We will just have to wait and see to what extent this is really a useful technique that can replace PET-CT for cancer staging.

 Godinho MV, de Oliveira RV, Canella C, et al. Initial experience with whole-body diffusion-weighted imaging in oncological and non-oncological patients.
 MAGNETOM Flash 2013; 2:94-102.